mert-othaw/mert-othaw/DT_EN_Phase_1_Understand.md

 ## Objectives
 - You learn how Design Thinking is used
-- You learn what design thinking phase 1 - understand means
+- You learn what design thinking "phase 1 - understand" means

 ## Required Equipment
 - Notebook